Robert Lenkiewicz: Later life and death

 After his first exhibition with an established art dealer in the 1990s, Lenkiewicz's work enjoyed growing commercial success and some recognition by the establishment.
 He received a major retrospective in 1997 at Plymouth City Museum and Art Gallery, attended by 42,000 visitors.
 In his obituary of Lenkiewicz, art critic David Lee observed: "Robert's greatest gift was to show us that an artist could be genuinely concerned about social and domestic issues and attempt the difficult task of expressing this conscience through the deeply unfashionable medium of figurative painting.
 In that sense, he was one of few serious painters of contemporary history."
 Lenkiewicz, aged 60, died of a heart attack in 2002.
 Despite his prolific output, he had only £12 cash in his possession (allegedly having never opened a bank account), and owed £2 million to various creditors.
 Since his death, examples of his best paintings have fetched six figure sums in London auction rooms.

 The rise in Lenkiewicz's popularity was shown in the estate auctions of his personal collection of his own works.
 At Sotheby's in 2003, Bearnes 2004 and 2008, his paintings and private library raised £2.1 million.

 A number of myths have arisen surrounding the artist's unusual barter economics, such as that Lenkiewicz never paid tax or kept any records of sales of his works; indeed, it is sometimes claimed that he never sold his work at all despite all his exhibition lists now in the public domain bearing prices.
 It is the case, however, that Lenkiewicz operated a system of patronage whereby a long-term collector or interested buyer would be handed a bill or two to be settled on behalf of the painter.
 This system operated until the mid-1990s, when the artist began to regularize his financial affairs in negotiation with the HMRC.
 Subsequent to the painter's death in 2002, media reports put the value of the artist's estate as £6.5 million.
 This figure included a cursory valuation of the artist's antiquarian library of rare books on witchcraft, the occult, metaphysics and medieval philosophy.
 However, the sale of this entire collection by Sotheby's in 2003 raised less than £1 million.

 Personal life

 Lenkiewicz was the father of 12 children, some of whom have become artists in their own right.
 One of Robert's sons, Reuben Lenkiewicz, runs a gallery in Ashburton dedicated to his father's work.
 The artist provided free lessons in techniques for figurative painting to anyone with aptitude and dedication.
-Lenkiewicz's pupils include Piran Bishop, Yana Travail, Dan Wheatley, Louise Courtnell, Lisa Stokes, Nahem Shoa, James Guy Eccleston and Joe Stoneman.
+Lenkiewicz's pupils include Piran Bishop, Yana Travail, Dan Wheatley, Louise Courtnell, Lisa Stokes, Nahem Shoa, James Guy Eccleston, Joe Stoneman and Mark Fielding.

 His step-daughter, with Celia Mills, is playwright Rebecca Lenkiewicz.